PrimeTimeTran/rn-GoogleNews/README.md

 ![pwd](./assets/1f.png)

-We should now see that there's a spinner when the app loads.
-Excellent.
+We should now see that there's a spinner when the app loads *excellent*.

 ---
 > Key Points 🔑📝